SciRooPlot/SciRooPlot/README.md

 Rationale
 ---------
+You may think: "Why do I need a plotting framework?
+I am using ROOT and have my own plotting macros."
+Of course you may be right, but what did you just said?
+Macros?
+Plural?
+Here everything starts!
+Suffering from tons of different macros to plot your data, the pain when a tiny change in style needs to be introduced in every macro, the mess of lots of different input root files, the re-thinking how to get a plot out of complex folder hierarchy's, the waiting for all plots to be produced although you only want a single one, all of the aforementioned and more is automatically solved and managed within this Plotting Framework.

-This program aims to simplify plotting by adding a level of abstraction on top of the mighty [ROOT data analysis framework](https://github.com/root-project/root).
+So, this Plotting Framework aims to simplify plotting by adding a level of abstraction on top of the mighty [ROOT data analysis framework](https://github.com/root-project/root).

 Everybody is welcome to use this software, report bugs or contribute new features.